Second Class Particle Behaviour in Blocking ASEP: Introduction

 \subsubsection{Combinatorial Identities}

-~ In Section \ref{subsect: ASEP symmetry}, we look at the symmetry between particles and holes in ASEP under its blocking measure.
-Using this symmetry we prove a well-known combinatorial identity, the Durfee rectangles identity. \begin{restatable}{thm}{symiden}\emph{\textbf{Durfee Rectangles Identity }(for example see equation (4) in Gessel \cite{Ges_durfee_rectangle})} For $q\in(0,1)$ and any fixed $n\in\mathbb{Z}$,
+~ By considering very natural distributional questions for single species ASEP (including those from Section \ref{subsubsect: intro - dist results}), under its natural blocking measures, we give probabilistic proofs to classical combinatorial identities (Section \ref{subsect: identities}).
+For completeness, we also discuss these identities' combinatorial meanings in Section \ref{sect: combinatorics}.
+In Section \ref{subsect: ASEP symmetry}, we look at the symmetry between particles and holes in ASEP under its blocking measure.
+Using this symmetry we prove a well-known combinatorial identity, the Durfee rectangles identity. \begin{restatable}{thm}{durfee}\emph{\textbf{Durfee Rectangles Identity }(for example see equation (4) in Gessel \cite{Ges_durfee_rectangle})} For $q\in(0,1)$ and any fixed $n\in\mathbb{Z}$,

 \end{restatable} Combinatorially this identity identity says that for a fixed integer $n$, any integer partition has a maximal rectangle of side lengths $n+k$ and $k$ (for some $k\geq \max\{-n,0\}$) in its Ferrers diagram known as its Durfee rectangle.
-When $n=0$, this identity is the well-known Durfee square identity (for example see Andrews and Eriksson \cite{integer_partitions}). \begin{restatable}{thm}{euler}\emph{\textbf{Euler's Identity }(for example see equation E1 in Andrews \cite{Andrews_jacobi})} For $q\in(0,1)$ and $z\in\mathbb{R}$,
+When $n=0$, this identity is the well-known Durfee square identity (for example see Andrews and Eriksson \cite{integer_partitions}).
+In Section \ref{subsect: ASEP dist results} we give the distribution of a single site under the ergodic measure $\underline{\nu}^n$ for any $n$.
+Using this distribution we prove the following combinatorial identity that looks similar to the Durfee rectangle identity. \begin{restatable}{prop}{crankiden} ~ For any $n\in\mathbb{Z}$, $q\in(0,1)$ we have that,

+\end{restatable} In combinatorics this identity is an equivalence of generating functions for integer partitions by splitting them depending on the value of a certain associated quantity called the crank (this is discussed more in Section \ref{sect: combinatorics}).
+We also prove the following results. \begin{restatable}{thm}{euler}\emph{\textbf{Euler's Identity }(for example see equation E1 in Andrews \cite{Andrews_jacobi})} For $q\in(0,1)$ and $z\in\mathbb{R}_{>0}$,

 \end{restatable} In combinatorics, this identity gives equivalent ways of writing the generating function for integer partitions into distinct parts.
 In a general term of the expansion, the power of $z$ gives the number of parts in the partition.